xobx-cherif/cardiac_emulator/README.md

 # Cardiac emulator
 ## Description

-CARDIAC stands for CARDboard Illustrative Aid to Computation) This is an emulator that works exactly more or less! like the CARDIAC "Computer".
+CARDIAC stands for CARDboard Illustrative Aid to Computation.
+This is an emulator that works exactly more or less! like the CARDIAC "Computer".
 The implementation is inspired from the cardiac manual architecture and implemented in java!